luigisaetta/data-science-bp/README.md

 * How to connect from a Notebook to Oracle ADWH and read data
 * How to use set-up and use MLflow in OCI Cloud

+## ADS
+Oracle Accelerated Data Science SSDK library is now Open Source: see it on [GitHub](https://github.com/oracle/accelerated-data-science)